RauliL/plorth/docs/api.md

   <dd>quote</dd>
 </dl>

-Compiles given string of source code into quote.
+Compiles given string of source code into a quote.

 ---